VIEW BY TOPIC

-Training is actually an element of recruitment.
-A new employee’s orientation and training sets the tone for their entire employment; this includes their impression of your business, its systems, and respect for its leaders.
-This has an impact on your ability to retain good people, and avoid unnecessary or redundant recruitment processes.
+Training an employee is actually an element of recruitment.
+A new employee’s orientation and training set the tone for their entire employment; this includes their impression of your business, its systems, and respect for its leaders.
+This has an impact on your ability to retain good people and avoid unnecessary or redundant recruitment processes.

 Too often, businesses rely on junior employees to train new ones without any guidelines or ‘curriculum.’
 New employees are thrown into the deep end without clear expectations or an understanding of ‘how things are done around here.’

 These elements affect how an employee perceives their own required level of effort or performance.
 A business that doesn’t give much thought to planning, expectations, and preparation will end up showing a new employee that the same lack of attention is expected from them.

 Here are some things to ensure you implement when you create your comprehensive training system: